Alf Clausen scores “The Simpsons” Halloween Episode

 Special thanks to Alf Clausen, Antonia Coffman, and Carol Farhat for their assistance in making this article a possibility.

-You've only seen 1 images - click here for 13 more scoring session images for this film!
+You've only seen 1 images - click here for 13 more scoring session images for this project!